Startup Pricing Tips That Could Save Your Business

 What's the solution?

-You need to know what customers are willing to pay based on:
+You need to determine optimal pricing based on:

 What Market Information Do You Need to Determine Pricing?